polterguy/lizzie/README.md

-# Lizze a dynamic scripting language for.Net
+# Lizze a dynamic scripting language for .Net

 Lizzie is a dynamic scripting language for .Net based upon the design pattern called _"Symbolic Delegates"_.
 This allows you to execute dynamically created